|

 Blossom Stitch Lightweight Crochet Shawl Pattern

 This lightweight crochet shawl pattern is just what you need to keep your shoulders warm on cool summer evenings.
-It has an elegant drape and can be worn many different ways to compliment just about any outfit, whether summer or winter.
+It has an elegant drape and can be worn in many different ways to compliment just about any outfit, whether summer or winter.

 In the hot weather this crochet wrap is just what you need to protect your shoulders, either from the sun or from a cool evening breeze.
 And in the winter when the weather gets cold you can bunch it up and wear it like a scarf.